Notalifeform/arlo-timelapse-lambda/README.md

 # arlo-timelapse-lambda
-Simpe AWS lambda function to create periodic snapshots to create a timelapse using a NetGear Arlo Pro Camera
+Simpe AWS lambda function to create a timelapse movie by creating periodic snapshots using a NetGear Arlo Pro Camera and ffmpeg (on a local machine)

 # Introduction